axelpale/georap/README.md

     $ npm install

-Third, install MongoDB by following [the instructions](https://www.mongodb.org/downloads).
-For example, on OS X:

-    $ brew install mongodb

-Fourth, create `tresdb` database and a user for the database.
-See [MongoDB user setup](#mongodb-user-setup) below for details.
+Fourth, create a MongoDB database named `tresdb` and create necessary database users.
+For a demo setup or development purposes, just install the defaults:

+    $ npm run mongod:init

+Do not use the defaults in production.
+For production, see detailed [MongoDB user setup](#mongodb-user-setup).

-Fifth, rename `config/local-sample.js` to `config/local.js` and modify it to match your setting.
-There, set also the username and password for your default *TresDB* admin user.
+Fifth, rename `config/local-sample.js` to `config/local.js`.
+The file contains the main configuration for your TresDB app, including the title of the app, Google Maps API key, sender email address, and multiple others.
+Modify it to match your setting.

-Sixth, populate the database with the default admin user and some sample data:
+After successful configuration, the final installation step is to populate the database with initial data.
+This will install also the user account you just configured.

-    $ npm run loadsample

-Seventh, create the indices:

-    $ npm run ensureindices

-Finally, run a worker to compute keywords and other data for search:

-    $ npm run worker
+    $ npm run migrate

+Now your TresDB instance is successfully installed and ready to be started.

-## Quick start
+## Start up

-First, after installation, start MongoDB (if it ever refuses to stop, try `killall mongod`):
+First, after installation, start MongoDB in auth mode by running:

     $ npm run mongod

+If it ever refuses to stop, try `killall mongod`.
+Happens sometimes.

-Second, build and minify the TresDB client code:
+Second, build the TresDB client app code.
+A bundle will be placed in the static file directory specified in the configuration.

     $ npm run build

+Third, run a worker to compute search keywords and other cached data.
+Single run is enough for demo and development.
+In production, you would like to run the worker hourly or so.

+    $ npm run worker

-Third, start the TresDB Node.js server:
+Finally, start the TresDB Node.js server on port `3000`.
+If you need another port, see the configuration file.

     $ npm start

-Finally, browse to [localhost:3000](http://localhost:3000).
-You can change the port by editing `config/local.js`.
+Congratulations, all set up!
+Browse to [localhost:3000](http://localhost:3000) and enjoy.

 ## Environments

 TresDB's Node server can be started in 3 environments: `development`, `production`, and `test`.
+Specify the environment to use by setting the `NODE_ENV` environment variable.
 The effects of each env is listed below:

 - `production`: Default.
-- `development`: Same as production.
-Possible differences in future.
+- `development`: Client app bundles are not minified.
-- `test`: Same as development but a test MongoDB database is used instead of the main one.
+- `test`: A `test` database is used instead of the main one.
 The test database is cleared and populated with fixture data before each test.

-You specify the environment to use by setting `NODE_ENV`.
-For example to run server in dev env, use `NODE_ENV=development node server/index.js`.
-Most `npm run` scripts of TresDB already include this env specification.
-See `package.json` for details.
+To run the server in the `development` env:

+    $ npm run server:development

+For other commands, see the scripts below.

 ## Scripts API

+These helpful scripts are defined in `package.json`.
+See it for details.

 ### npm start